fabioarnold/tigerbeetle/src/vopr_hub/SETUP.md

 WantedBy=multi-user.target
 ```

-Create a target file to manage all instances, called vopr.target.
+Create a target file to manage all instances, called `vopr.target`.

 Dependencies must be listed under `Wants` instead of `Requires` because requiring the services will cause them all to restart whenever one terminates.
 ```bash